 - In May 2005, the Executive Committee created on behalf of the council an advisory position for a single term.
 At that time, the Chief Justice appointed an additional court administrator to the Judicial Council for a three-year term, bringing the total number of court administrators on the council to four; when that position lapsed in September 2008, the council was left with three court administrators as advisory members. - In 2007, the Executive Committee created on behalf of the Judicial Council an advisory position for a limited, one-year term.
 The Chief Justice subsequently appointed the Executive Committee's nominee, Sen. Joseph Dunn (D-Santa Ana), to the position.
 The position lapsed in December 2007. - In May 2009, the Executive Committee created on behalf of the council another advisory position for a single term.
 The Chief Justice appointed an additional court administrator, Mr. Frederick K. Ohlrich, for a three-year term, returning the number of court administrators on the council to four. - In April 2010, the Executive Committee created on behalf of the council a limited-term advisory position and nominated Judge Terry B. Friedman (Ret.) to fill the position.
-The position lapsed in September 2012. - In May 2010, the Executive Committee created on behalf of the council two additional advisory member positions, to which the Chief Justice appointed Judges Teri L. Jackson and Robert J. Moss. - In May 2012, the Executive Committee recommended, and the Judicial Council approved, the addition of three nonvoting advisory council positions, each for a three-year term.
-The Chief Justice subsequently appointed Judges Morris D. Jacobson, Brian L. McCabe, and Charles D. Wachob to fill the three positions.
+The position lapsed in September 2012. - In May 2010, the Executive Committee created on behalf of the council two additional advisory member positions, to which the Chief Justice appointed then Judge Teri L. Jackson and Judge Robert J. Moss. - In May 2012, the Executive Committee recommended, and the Judicial Council approved, the addition of three nonvoting advisory council positions, each for a three-year term.
+The Chief Justice subsequently appointed Judges Morris D. Jacobson, Brian L. McCabe, and Charles D. Wachob to fill the three positions. - In May 2013, the Executive Committee recommended, and the Judicial Council approved, the extension of the two nonvoting advisory council positions, each for a three-year term, to which the Chief Justice appointed Judges James E. Herman and Kenneth K. So.